 The semester program includes:

-· 2 courses in Middle East studies (4-6 credits)
+· 1 core course in Middle Eastern studies (3 credits)

-· Language study: One of the following – Hebrew/ Modern Standard Arabic/ Colloquial Arabic (3-7 credits)
+· Language study: One of the following – Hebrew or Modern Standard Arabic (6 credits)

-· Students are able to participate in a specialized internship at a think tank, policy forum or media outlet.
-They may also choose to undertake an independent study in relevant subjects.
+· Students are able to participate in specialized internships at think tanks, policy forums, or media outlets.

 Students who have completed at least 28 college credits with a grade-point average of 3.0 and above (or the equivalent) are eligible to apply.